 }

-Figure 3.93.4.1.2.3-1: Example FHIR Bundle
+Figure 3.93.4.1.2.5-1: Example FHIR Bundle for a Merge

 3.93.4.1.3 Expected Actions

-A Consumer shall accept the message and return a Mobile Patient Identity Feed Response message (Section 3.93.4.2) and will process the feed in line with its application capabilities; see Section 1:49.6.
+A Consumer shall accept the message and return a Mobile Patient Identity Feed Response message (Section 3.93.4.2) and will process the feed in line with its application capabilities; see ITI TF-1:49.6.

-A Consumer shall treat merged Patient Resources by deprecating the replaced Patient and ensuring requests for that Patient return data related to the surviving Patient.
-E.g. when other transactions are processed on resources that reference the deprecated or surviving patient resources, resources that reference all merged patients will be included.
+A Consumer shall treat merged Patient Resources by deprecating the replaced Patient Resource.
+When other transactions are processed on resources that reference the deprecated or surviving patient resources, resources that reference all merged patients will be included.

 A Consumer who is a Patient Identity Manager shall:

+Create: create Patient Resources when a create is sent.

+Update: persist updates when other updates to Patient Resources are made.

+Delete: the Resource will not be returned in response to future queries when a delete is sent

-deprecate the Patient Resource when the message includes a replaced-by link.type.
-The Patient Identity Manager shallpersist:
+Merge: deprecate the Patient Resource when the message includes a replaced-by link.type.
+The Patient Identity Manager shall:

-the deprecated Patient marked as inactive and with a replaced-by link to the surviving Patient.
+set the deprecated Patient status to “inactive” and include a link with type set to “replaced-by” and other set to the surviving Patient.

-not return the Patient in response to future queries
+based on policy, when receiving any request for the deprecated Patient, return either:

+the deprecated Patient which is now marked as inactive, and has the link (replaced-by) populated with the new Patient ID

+not found

-Return a correlated entry.response.code of 405 when a link.type of “replaced-by” is removed from a Patient Resource.
+Unmerge: Return a correlated entry.response.code of 405 when a link.type of “replaced-by” is removed from a Patient Resource. (i.e., an attempt to un-merge)

-create Patient Resources when a create is sent.

-the Resource will not be returned in response to future queries when a delete is sent

-persist updates when other updates to Patient Resources are made.
+3.93.4.1.3.1 Post Merge Expectations

+Based upon policy:

+When performing a GET on the deprecated Patient resource ID return: e.g. GET [base]/Patient/pat01:

+200 OK and returns the deprecated Patient which is now marked as inactive, and has the link (replaced-by) populated with the new Patient ID

+404 not found

+When performing a SEARCH by the deprecated Patient Resource ID return: e.g. GET [base]/Patient?_id=pat01:

+200 Ok Bundle with the inactive patient which is marked as inactive and has the link (replaced-by) populated in it (that you'll need to follow to get any further data).

+200 Ok Bundle with no patient resource

+200 Ok Bundle with both the target and old patient resources

 3.93.4.2 Mobile Patient Identity Feed Response

 3.93.4.2.1 Trigger Events

-A Consumer sends the Mobile Patient Identity Feed Response to the Supplier when the message is accepted.
+A Consumer sends the Mobile Patient Identity Feed Response to the Supplier when the Feed Request Message is fully processed.

 3.93.4.2.2 Message Semantics